SolidLabResearch/solid-todo-app-vue/README.md

 ## Development setup

-The project uses [Yarn](https://yarnpkg.com/) for package management, and offers the usual commands:
+The project uses [Yarn](https://yarnpkg.com/) version 3 and up for package management, and offers the usual commands:

 * `yarn dev` to start the Webpack development server to serve the application
 * `yarn css` to start the Community Solid Server as a data storage for development, with users from [tests/users.json](tests/users.json)